mcos/schemabuf/README.md

         the database type (default "mysql")
   -host string
-        the database host (default "localhost") -package string
+        the database host (default "localhost") -ignore_tables string
+        a comma spaced list of tables to ignore -package string
         the protocol buffer package. defaults to the database schema. (default "db_name") -password string